Spanish American wars of independence: Response in Spanish America

 Most Spanish Americans saw no reason to recognize a rump government that was under the threat of being captured by the French at any moment, and began to work for the creation of local juntas to preserve the region's independence from the French.
 Junta movements were successful in New Granada (Colombia), Venezuela, Chile and Río de la Plata (Argentina).
 Less successful, though serious movements, also occurred in Central America.
-Ultimately, Central America, along with most of New Spain, Quito (Ecuador), Peru, Upper Peru (Bolivia), the Caribbean and the Philippine Islands remained under control of royalists for the next decade and participated in the Cortes of Cádiz efforts to establish a liberal government for the Spanish Monarchy.
+Ultimately, Central America, along with most of New Spain, Quito (Ecuador), Peru, Upper Peru (Bolivia), the Caribbean and the Philippine Islands remained under control of royalists for the next decade and participated in the Cortes of Cádiz efforts to establish a liberal government for the Spanish monarchy.

+History

 Military campaigns

-Although on the battlefield the fight was to the death and without quarter, however, the recruitment of soldiers seemed to end up a common pool employed by opposing sides as cannon fodder.
+The recruitment of soldiers seemed to end up as a common pool employed by opposing sides as cannon fodder.
 Socially, both apparently opposing positions, loyalist and pro-independence, had an uncertain significance for the different social strata of the monarchy.
 In Europe, the Spaniards made a forced recruitment for the expeditionary forces, leading to constant rebellions.
-Independent states relied on privateers, mercenaries, adventurers or filibusters, reliable fighters when pay or booty was at a glance.
-For the mobilization of the population in America, the vast majority or almost all of the troops of both sides, the indiscriminate recruitment of native American communities was used, in general in traditional confronted regions; social improvements were promised, by both sides, to the indigenous and the different mestizo colonial castes, such as mulattoes ("pardos"), cholos, etc., and even African slaves were recruited by both sides.
-All those recruited in America, and also the Spaniards, joined the enemy armies as combatants when they were captured.
+Independent states relied on privateers, mercenaries, volunteers, adventurers, or filibusters, reliable fighters when pay or booty was at a glance.
+For the mobilization of the population in the Americas, the vast majority or almost all of the troops of both sides, the indiscriminate recruitment of native American communities was used, in general in traditional confronted regions; social improvements were promised, by both sides, to the indigenous and the different mestizo colonial castes, such as mulattoes ("pardos"), cholos, etc., and even African slaves were recruited by both sides.
+All those recruited in the Americas, and also the Spaniards, joined the enemy armies as combatants when they were captured.
 Likewise, the Creole potentates of European origin could give their support to the royalist or pro-independence cause, in relation to the commercial interests of each region.
-The Church was also divided, and except for the lower clergy, involved as combatants of insurgency, their position was in accordance with the political power.
+The Church was also divided, and except for the lower clergy, who were involved as combatants of insurgency, their position was in accordance with the political power.